JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/settings.en.md

 - `127.0.0.1, ::1`
 - `172.18.0.42`

+### Certificates directory

+If this field is empty, the plugin will generate and use self-signed certificates.<br>
+If you want to use other certificates, just specify here the folder where Prosody can find them.
+Note: the `peertube` user must have read access to this directory.

 ### Enable client to server connections

 This setting enable XMPP clients to connect to the built-in Prosody server.